raimon49/pip-licenses/README.md

 ### --with-urls

-For packages without METADATA, the license is output as `UNKNOWN`.
+For packages without METADATA (or PKG-INFO or Classifiers), the license is output as `UNKNOWN`.
 To get more package information, use the `--with-urls` option.

 ```bash
 (venv) $ pip-licenses --with-urls